 As Jacksonville grew so did the number of our physicians.
 Dr. Wendy Sapolsky joined the group in 1995 from Wake Forest.
 Dr. Kim Dal Porto and Dr. Raoul Sanchez joined in 1997 from the University of Alabama at Birmingham.
 Dr. Amy Hardman practiced with Carithers from 1998 to 2014.
 After serving throughout the world in the United States Air Force, Dr. Thomas Connolly came back home and joined in 2002.
 The following year Dr. Anne Egan joined Carithers after practicing for eight years at a pediatric practice in Pittsburgh.
 Dr. Andreae Shaw joined in 2009 after completing her residency at the University of Florida.
 Four years later, Dr. Chanley Dudley joined after training at Harvard and finishing a Chief Resident year at Massachusetts General Hospital.
-The most recent additions are Dr. Letisha Brazile who came from the University of Tennessee in Memphis after completing a Chief Resident year and Dr. Michelle McCreary who joined from Massachusetts General Hospital.
+Dr. Letisha Jefferson who came from the University of Tennessee in Memphis after completing a Chief Resident year joined the group in 2015.
+The following year, Dr. Michelle McCreary joined from Massachusetts General Hospital.
+The most recent additions are Dr. Caroline Williams who after joining the United States Air Force, practiced at Naval Hospital Jacksonville as a civilian Pediatrician and Dr. Derrick Owens who came from the University of Florida College of Medicine Jacksonville, where he completed his residency and was chosen Resident of the Year by the Northeast Florida Pediatric Society in his final year.
 Several of the doctors in the practice share the commonality of being patients as children or having strong roots in Jacksonville.